lucianpls/QB3/QB3.md

 # QB3 technical details

-**Incomplete**

 ## Introduction

 QB3 is a raster specific lossless compression for integer values, signed and unsigned, up to 64bit per value.
 It usually achieves better compression than PNG for 8bit natural images while being extremely fast, for both compression and decompression.

+## Performance and Implementation

-It compress and decompress 8 bit color imagery at a rate of 300 MB per second on a single core of a modern CPU.
-For 16, 32 and 64bit integer types, it is much faster, up to 2GB/s compression and 3GB/sec decompression.
-Being a data type aware raster specific compression, it can achieve better compression than generic, byte oriented compressors like DEFLATE and ZSTD.
+QB3 encodes and decodes 8 bit color imagery at a rate close to 300 MB per second using a single core of a recent CPU.
+For 16, 32 and 64bit integer types it is much faster, up to 2GB/s compression and 3GB/sec decompression.
+This means that only about 15 CPU clock cycles are needed per raw data value, measured on real cases, despite the relatively long dependency chains.
+At the same time, being a data type aware raster specific compression, QB3 achieves better compression than byte oriented compressors such as DEFLATE or ZSTD.
+The high rate is achieved by using an algorithm that avoids conditional code execution as much as possible.
+In addition, only bit arithmetic operations are used, with no multiplication or division.
+The performance does improve by about 10% using compiler auto-vectorization.
+Even higher performance could be achieved using manually tuned vectorization at the expense of portability.
+Parallel execution is also possible.
+Alternatively, better compression could be achieved using a more complex algorithm.
+One such implementation is included, applicable when values within a block have a common factor.
+The main use case is for normalized or for qunatized data.
+When this algorithm is used, encoding speed drops to roughly half while decoding speed is roughly the same.
+For real 8 bit images the compression improvement is usually negligible.

-## Algorithm overview
+## QB3 Algorithm Overview

 ### Block Encoding

-This is the basic encoding for raster data, in groups of 4x4, scanned in bit interleaved order.
+QB3 is based on encoding individual 4x4 blocks, scanned in bit interleaved order.
-Within a band, blocks are in normal, row-major order, not in bit interleaved order.
+Within a band, blocks are aranged in row-major order.
+In case of multi-band images, band to band decorrelation per pixel can be used.
+A band can be either a core band, in which case is left unmodified, or a derived band, in which case pixel values from one of the core bands is subtracted from the raw values.
-In case of multi-band images, one band may be designated as the main band.
-If a main band is selected, it is subtracted from all the other bands, pixel by pixel, before any other processing.
-The values to be encoded are the differences between the current and the previous value, per band.
+The values encoded are the differences between the current and the previous value, per band.
 The previous value starts as zero, and is maintained per band.
 The *previous value* is the previous value in the order of the bit interleaved scanning within the block, or the last value of the previous block within the same band.
-The goal of this pre-processing is to produce groups with relatively small absolute values.
+The goal of this algorithm is to produce groups with relatively small absolute values.
-The next step is the conversion of the signed values within the block to mag-sign encoding.
-After the conversion, the maximum value will determine the number of bits per value required to hold the exact values for the whole group.
+The next step is to convert the values within the block to magnitude-sign encoding.
+After the conversion, the maximum value determines the number of bits per value required to hold the exact values for the whole group.
 This is the nominal *rung* of the block, the highest set bit index of the block maximum value.
-As long as the rung is known, the bits higher than the rung can be discarded as they contain no information.
+As long as the rung is known, the bits higher than the rung can be discarded as they are always zero.
 This is the main source of the QB3 compression.

 ### Magnitude-Sign encoding of integer values

-For rasters, the locality preserving ordering is mostly valuable if we follow it up with delta encoding, it would generate relatively small values.
-The problem is that negative values require many bits in the normal, two's complement encoding.
-This can be solved by reordering the values with alternate signs 0, -1, 1, -2 ..., up to the min_val.
-For encoding the values, the formula is: `    m = 2 * abs(v) - sign(v)`,
-where m has the same number of bits as the initial value v.
-This encoding puts the sign in bit 0, and the absolute value in the rest of the bits, thus the higher bits are zero.
-For negative values, 1 is subtracted first, because -0 is not a valid value, which it allows the original range of values to be preserved.
+For rasters, the locality preserving ordering is mostly valuable if we follow it up with delta encoding, it would generate relatively small absolute values.
+The problem is that negative values require many bits in the normal 2s complement encoding.
+This is solved by reordering the values with alternate signs 0, -1, 1, -2 ..., up to the min_val.
+For encoding the values, the formula used is: `m = 2 * abs(v) - sign(v)`, where m has the same number of bits as the initial value v.
+This encoding stores the sign in bit 0, and the absolute value in the next higher bits, thus the top bits are zero.
+For negative values, the absolute value is biased by -1 because -0 is not a valid value, allowing the original range of values to be preserved, making the encoding reversible.
 This is the magnitude-sign (mags) encoding, because the absolute magnitude is followed by the sign bit.
-The advantage is that in this encoding the top zero bits are not needed to determine the actual value.
+In this encoding the top zero bits are not needed to determine the actual value.
-In contrast, the two's complement encoding is sign-magnitude order (smag), although the magnitude of negative numbers is encoded with flipped bit values.
+In contrast, the 2s complement encoding is sign-magnitude (smag), although the magnitude of negative numbers is encoded with flipped bit values.

 ### MAGS QB3 suffix encoding